IsmaelMousa/predict-trip-duration/README.md

 Practice inferential statistics using python,
 We would like to predict trip duration from a location to another using a taxi.

-This project is a training and educational project, as the project was presented in the Data Science 2 course at An-Najah National University.
+The idea for this project was proposed by [Dr.Ayser Armiti](https://www.linkedin.com/in/ayserarmiti?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) in the Data Science 2 course at An-Najah National University.

 ## Technologies
 * Python 3.11.2